Best deals for Amazon Prime Day 2025: Expert-tested recommendations

 We’ve got the latest on Amazon Prime Day 2025, plus the best pre-sale deals to snap up now

-Amazon Prime Day will return from 8 to 11 July, bringing four days of huge discounts on everything from mattresses and air fryers to electric toothbrushes, laptops and Apple tech.
+Amazon Prime Day is back from tomorrow, bringing four days of huge discounts on everything from mattresses and air fryers to electric toothbrushes, laptops and Apple tech.

 Amazon Prime subscribers will find discounts across some of our favourite tested products from brands like Shark, CeraVe, Elemis and Dyson.
 There will also be offers on some of Amazon's own devices like Kindles, Echo Dot smart speakers and Fire tablets.